 Recovery of Remains

 Museum.
-The Department of Defense officially identified Gaffeny on March 11, 1999.
+The Department of Defense officially identified Gaffney on March 11, 1999.

 Gaffney was officially declared dead on January 18, 1946.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He earned the Air Medal and the Purple Heart, posthumously and was promoted to the rank of 1st Lieutenant posthumously.
+He is memorialized at Manila American Cemetery on the tablets of the missing.
 He also has a memorial marker on his parents grave at Resurrection Cemetery in Montebello, CA at plot: D, tier 10, grave 113.

 After his remains were recovered and identified, Gaffney had two memorial services.
 On June 5, 1999 a memorial service was held in his hometown of Madison, WI.
 On June 9, 1999 Gaffney was buried at Arlington

 National Cemetery at section 66, row 0, grave 5619.
 His widow and daughter were in attendance at both services.